yvelikova/axway-open-docs/content/en/docs/apim_howto_guides/apigw_mqclient_tlssetup.md

 ## Tools for analyzing and solving TLS issues

-From experiences of Axway pre-sales and services consultants, sometimes it can be hard to find out what the right configuration option for TLS might be.
-Best options is to request  detail from the MQ server owners or operators.
-Sometimes its not practicable or takes too long to get those details (especially for testing or in POCs).
-In those situations it can be helpful to find out what TLS cipher specifications are currently provided by the MQ server in order to choose a supported one for proper API Gateway configuration.
+Based on the experience of Axway pre-sales and services consultants, sometimes it can be hard to find out the right configuration options for TLS.
+You can request  details from the MQ server owners or operators, but sometimes it is not practical or takes too long to get those details (especially for testing or in POCs).
+In those situations it can be helpful to find out what TLS cipher specifications are currently provided by the MQ server and choose a supported one for API Gateway configuration.

-A Linux bash script as provided in this blog post [How to list TLS cipher suites a particular web-site offers?](https://superuser.com/questions/109213/how-do-i-list-the-ssl-tls-cipher-suites-a-particular-website-offers#answer-224263) *[last visited: 12th May 2020]* can help to get the needed insight.
+This blog post [How to list TLS cipher suites a particular web-site offers?](https://superuser.com/questions/109213/how-do-i-list-the-ssl-tls-cipher-suites-a-particular-website-offers#answer-224263) provides a Linux bash script that can help to get the necessary information.

-As mentioned above different vendors or entities name the SSL/TLS cipher suites differently.
-To get a translation from OpenSSL names to the needed cipher suite names the Oracle JVM is using, a lookup here can help: [Testssl.sh - OpenSSL to IANA name mapping](https://testssl.sh/openssl-iana.mapping.html) *[last visited: 12th May 2020]*.

 The following example shows calling this script: